Skip to content

 Part 29: Constraining Callbacks with Concepts + Full Code Walkthrough

-Continuing from the previous article: we have set up the skeleton for the Button template class.
-In this article, we tackle the final C++ feature—using concepts to constrain the callback parameter types—and then do a complete walkthrough of the entire main.cpp call chain from start to finish.
+Following the previous post: We have set up the skeleton for the Button template class.
+In this post, we will address the final C++ feature—using Concepts to constrain the type of the callback parameter—and then walk through the complete Button call chain from start to finish.

 The Callback Type Problem

-poll_events() accepts a callback function as a parameter, invoking it whenever a confirmed button state change occurs.
-The problem is that the C++ template parameter Callback can be any type—a function pointer, a lambda, a function object, or even an integer (if you make a coding mistake).
+Button accepts a callback function as a parameter, which is invoked whenever the button state is confirmed to have changed.
+The problem is: the template parameter Callback can be of any type—a function pointer, a lambda, a function object, or even an integer (if your code is buggy).

-Without concepts, what happens if we pass a callback with the wrong signature?
+Without Concepts, what happens if you pass a callback with the wrong signature?

 cpp